MintMCP

 What is the primary difference between MintMCP and Natoma MCP Gateways?

-MintMCP focuses on enterprise-grade MCP infrastructure with SOC 2 Type II attestation, one-click deployment, and access to 10,000+ MCP servers.
-The platform emphasizes rapid production deployment and comprehensive compliance credentials.
+MintMCP focuses on enterprise-grade MCP infrastructure with SOC 2 Type II audited controls, hosted MCP connectors, Virtual MCP Bundles, Agent Bundles, and managed deployment.
+The platform emphasizes governed production deployment and comprehensive compliance support.
 Natoma emphasizes Shadow AI discovery and desktop MCP server management, helping organizations identify and govern existing MCP deployments.
-MintMCP's approach suits organizations prioritizing compliance and deployment speed, while Natoma's discovery capabilities address organizations needing visibility into existing MCP usage.
+MintMCP's approach suits organizations prioritizing compliance, hosted connector infrastructure, and data-permissions-first governance, while Natoma's discovery capabilities address organizations needing visibility into existing MCP usage.

 How does MintMCP ensure compliance with regulations like SOC 2 and GDPR?